 “There’s a lot to be said about strong opinions,” Sunderland said.
 “It makes people rethink things they didn’t have an opinion about, but I’m very able to back down, too.
 If it makes sense, I’m just as easily passionate for the other side.
 I like to engage my brain and be very involved and I like it when other people are, too.
 When the dust settles, you have a better product.
 You don’t have something people settled with, but something that people fought for and have a stake in.”

-Sunderland isn’t just a one-man band on behalf of clients such as The Joint Chiropractic and Coldwell Banker Town & Country, he has help from Natasha Kadimi, who’s fresh out of college and benefiting from a mentor relationship.
+Sunderland isn’t just a one-man band on behalf of clients such as The Joint Chiropractic and Coldwell Banker Town & Country, he has help from a great team.

 “He’s very open and willing to show me everything, and never makes me feel I’m incapable of doing something he’s doing,” Kadimi said.
 “He’s very willing to share his knowledge.
 It’s a great trait of his” not limited to the office.
 “He does skill-sharing workshops sometimes when he’ll help other peers in the industry, and he’s willing to give out skills in his free time to charities and skill-sharing events.